KyPc0p/ErAy-Daily-Goals-Checklist/README.md

 # ErAy-Daily-Goals-Checklist-
-An application for keeping track of daily goals
+Application for keeping track of daily goals